nlamirault/terraform-aws-observability/modules/amp/README.md

-# Observability / AWS Managed Prometheus
+# Observability / AWS Managed Service for Prometheus

-Terraform module which configure an AWS-managed Prometheus instance.
+Terraform module which configure an AWS managed service for Prometheus instance.

 ## Documentation